Caleb Truax

 Caleb Truax (born September 14, 1983) is an American professional boxer.
-He held the IBF super middleweight title from 2017 to 2018 and challenged once for the WBA (Regular) middleweight title in 2015.
+He held the IBF super middleweight title from 2017 to 2018, and challenged for the title in 2021.
+He also challenged once for the WBA (Regular) middleweight title in 2015.

 Personal life

 Truax is a native of Osseo, Minnesota.
 He has a twin sister, Erin Truax, and a younger brother, Seth Martinez.

 Truax is a 2002 graduate of Osseo Senior High School.
 While attending high school, he was an all-conference member of the Osseo Orioles football and baseball teams.

 Truax then played football at Virginia State University for one year before a knee injury ended his gridiron career.
 He returned home in 2003 to attend the University of Minnesota, and it was there at the age of 19 that Truax entered a local Toughman contest.
 He lost his first fight, but soon became consumed by boxing—altering his diet and training as he pursued an amateur career.

 Truax graduated from the University of Minnesota majoring in Sociology, minoring in both African American studies and Political Science.